 This might seem obvious, but some schools don’t introduce my books to the children until the day of my visit.
-Arrange for your local school library service to provide you with a selection in advance – or you might even buy a few.
+If your school subscribes to a local school library service, ask them to provide you with a selection in advance – or you might even buy a few.

 Make sure everyone knows about the visit by :-

 Visit this web site where you can find individual pages for most of my books, with excerpts and further information.
-You can also find lots of free activity sheets, games and teaching notes in the resources section.
+You can also find lots of free activity sheets, games, posters and teaching notes in the resources section.